Annual Nebraska Rural Health Awards

 It is important to recognize that rural health care delivery systems will survive only with the involvement of rural consumers.
 The Rural Health Distinctive Consumer Advocate Award honors an individual consumer, who is not an employee in the healthcare or health insurance industry, for active participation within his or her community regarding rural health service delivery issues.
 For example, the award winner may have testified to the state or national legislature on rural consumers' health care needs or made lasting contributions to rural health care in their community, region, or state.
 The nominee should be current on rural consumer health care issues and must have shown leadership in community and education regarding health care changes, needs, or improvements.

-Awards will be presented at the annual Nebraska Rural Health Conference in September of each year.
+Awards will be presented at the NeRHA Annual Conference in September of each year.